Bedside Charging Station

 In order to be able to fit my phone charger through the back of the unit, I drilled a tiny hole in the back of the box.
 It definitely does not have to be perfect since you can’t really see all the way to the back.

 I used old wrapping paper to line the drawer.
 I guess the biggest tip I have is to make sure you iron out the air bubbles under the paper with a straight edge.
-Not that the air bubbles really matter since they will be inside of a drawer, but they drive me crazy so ironing those out with an old wood scrap (or credit card) was essential (kinda similar to when Casey used wrapping paper on her Ikea dresser in this post!)
+Not that the air bubbles really matter since they will be inside of a drawer, but they drive me crazy so ironing those out with an old wood scrap (or credit card) was essential.

 Once all of the parts were dry, I put the drawer back into place and filled this bedside charging station up with all of the essentials.

 A phone charger being the most essential of course.
 I poked the front of the charger through the hole I had drilled and plugged in the back of the charger to the wall.
 I can’t believe how this little unit offers my bedside SO much extra storage!

 Not only can it hold the accessories that were already there, this charging station also holds the remote controls, my glasses, a coaster for those amazing weekend mornings when I have coffee in bed, and a ring holder that seems to catch all of the bobby pins and hair ties that I forget I have in until I’m already in bed.
 See why this $2.99 investment is LIFE CHANGING?!